 The general advantage of a fund of funds structure as compared to a structure of funds that make direct investments in assets is the efficient risk diversification.
 With a fund of funds, the risk of insufficient investment diversification is not just limited on the basis of the various positions (target funds) in the portfolio, but also because of the strict risk spreading requirements to which the target funds are subject.
-For this reason, when investing in a fund of funds, the investor enjoys the advantage of a product that undertakes risk diversification by means of which the risk inherent in each individual product is substantially minimized.
+For this reason, when investing in a fund of funds, the risk inherent in each individual product is substantially minimized.
 A fund of funds also offers investors the opportunity to invest in numerous securities by means of a single product.
 Investors should note that with funds of funds, certain fees and expenses may be payable more than once (e.g. fees for the Depositary Bank and the UCI Administrator and/or administration fees, management and/or consulting commissions, fees for the issue/redemption of target fund units).
 These fees may be charged both by the target funds and within the fund of funds.